Magoxter/competitive/README.md

 Competitive Programming
 ==============

-Repository containing solutions to competitive progamming problems.
+Repository containing solutions to competitive progamming problems in C++.
+Most of these problems could be compiled as plain C, but they are in C++ to keep things more standardized.

 ### Scripts